inlined/blog/bouyancy.md

 ## 3. Try to be stationary without kicking
 I've seen divers with 2-3x my experience make this basic mistake.
-It's easier to stay streamlined and feel neutrally bouyant while you're moving because you're actually steering with your body.
-When you're stationary however, you mind find that you're positioned vertically and _kicking_ to avoid sinking.
+It's easier to stay streamlined and feel neutrally bouyant while you're moving because you're actually steering vertically.
+When you're stationary however, you mind find yourself oriented vertically and _kicking_ to avoid sinking.
-This is extremely wasteful on air and can be fixed by simply adding air to your BCD.
-When neutrally bouyant, you should be able to remain horizontal and still; save kicks for moving or fighting a current.
+This exertion wastes a lot of air; fix it by inflating your BCD until you no longer need to kick.
+When properly bouyant, you can choose to stay horizontally oriented and still.
+Save your kicks for moving or fighting a current.

 ## 4. Dial-in the correct weight for your dives
 Your trim can give you an intuition whether you're properly weighted.
 Divers